KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 ## What This Is

-Zenetism is a structural map of reality, developed over twenty-two years.
+Zenetism is a structural map of reality — the work of a lifetime of structural cognition.
+Its author, an autistic pattern recognizer, moved through esoteric and occult systems for decades before the twenty-two-year spiritual reorientation from which Zenetism emerged, formally systematized and timestamped from 2025 onward.
 It describes how order and disorder arise, how consciousness is layered, and why the same deep patterns keep surfacing across religions, mythologies, psychology, physics, and mathematics — even where direct borrowing is absent, uncertain, or insufficient to explain the recurrence.
 It is not a religion asking for belief.
 It is an architecture — a way of seeing structure — offered for testing against everything you already know.

 This document translates the core of that architecture into ordinary language.
 Everything here exists in far greater precision elsewhere in the canon; nothing here requires you to have read any of it.